kubewarden/docs/docs/tasksDir/pod-security-admission-with-kubewarden.md

 ```

 It's because the container definition didn't specify a user to be used when starting a program inside the container.
-The default is to run as the root user.
+The default is to run as the root user if this is the case.
-Which is not allowed by the `runAsNonRoot` directive:
+That's not allowed by the `runAsNonRoot` directive:

 ```shell
 kubectl get pods -n my-namespace nginx-deployment-57d8568bbb-h4bx7 -o json | jq ".status.containerStatuses"